susansayre/eco280/content/en/materials/schedule.md

 **Read** [Almond, D. (2018).
 Childhood circumstances and adult outcomes: Act II. *Journal of Economic Literature*, 56(4), 1360.](http://sfxhosted.exlibrisgroup.com/smith?sid=google&auinit=D&aulast=Almond&atitle=Childhood%20circumstances%20and%20adult%20outcomes%3A%20Act%20II&title=Journal%20of%20Economic%20Literature&volume=56&issue=4&date=2018&spage=1360&issn=0022-0515)

 **Discussion**  Paper structure, how the authors engage with other economimc literature.
-Pay close attention to how they organized the papers, what they tell us about each paper, and the language they use in discussing the papers.
+Pay close attention to how they organized the papers they discuss, what they tell us about each paper, and the language they use in discussing the papers.

-**Activity** Searching the literature
+**Activity** Searching the literature in a group

 ### Week 3 (9/14 - 9/18)